AkshataPatil99/Student-Result-Analysis/README.md

 Speculation:
 Based on the heatmap analysis, it is evident that parental marital status has no significant impact on student academic performance.
 ##
-DETECT OUTLAIRS OR EXTREME VALUES
+DETECT OUTLIERS OR EXTREME VALUES
 ##
 sns.boxplot(data = df,x = "MathScore")